theryecatcher/DataIngestion_Test_Code/README.md

 Once imported and after modifications the project has to be rebuilt and deployed once again with th ehelp of manifest.yml file.

 ###Usage
-The crrent code has alreaddy been deployed on our workspace (but is inaccessible due to some cloud space issues have raised a ticket for the same).
+The current code has already been deployed on our workspace (but is inaccessible due to some cloud space issues have raised a ticket for the same).
 But once up or deployed as is on your side it can be used for the below purposes:

 - ping
   *	Type : GET